Your Child's First Day of School

 The First Day of School

 This is a huge event in a child's life.
 They go from being your toddler at your side, to stepping out into the big world for the better part of the day without you.
 Of course, kindergarten help to prepare them for this, but there they find little pressure, compared to the school schedule of targets, achievements and competition.
 At school, quite a bit is expected of them and a whole new world opens as they learn to read, write and do maths.
 Gradually they can read signs or notes for themselves and can occupy themselves better, making them that much more independent from their parents.

-Maybe you remember that first day at school, trying to be brave as your mother or father walked away and left you in the care of someone you hardly knew.
-It might have been a very exciting time and maybe a little daunting too.
+Maybe you remember that first day at school, trying to be brave as your parents walked away and left you in the care of someone you hardly knew.
+It might have been an exciting time and maybe a little daunting too.
 Little things might have worried you, like where would you hang your coat, would you be able to manage getting changed for P.E. and would you know where to go for lunch.
-You might have felt alone and not sure who your friends were and bewildered at the scale of the large school building and all the many people rushing around within it.
+You might have felt alone and not sure who your friends were and bewildered at the scale of the large school building and the many people rushing around within it.
 After a few hours it might have felt like you should have been going home, yet the day goes on and on.
-You hang in there, trying to be patient and strong, until eventually you see your mother waiting for you at the school gate and you run into her arms relieved that she hadn't forgotten you and you could go home at last.
+You hang in there, trying to be patient and strong, until eventually you see your parent at the school gate and you run into their arms, relieved that they hadn't forgotten you and you could go home at last.

 Was your first day of school a good or bad memory for you?

 Make regular time to talk with your child, giving them eye contact without distractions.
 It doesn't have to take up more time in your day, make use of family meal times around the table or when you put them to bed.
 Or give them a treat every now and then and take them out for a drink where you can chat.
 Talk positively about school, without voicing your own fears and worries, so that they can look forward to it.

 Take time to listen to your child with the small stuff now so they will tell you the big stuff later.

 - You will be able to understand what your child is experiencing whilst they are away from you